 Read the original post: What does classical education mean?

-Simple Sanity Saver: What is a prep sheet?
+Simple Sanity Saver: What is an attitude alignment sheet?

-A morning prep sheet is an attitude focusing tool.
+A morning attitude alignment sheet is an attitude focusing tool.
 It’s simple and straightforward, and might even seem silly.
 But it’s effective.
 Try it.

 All it is is a page of hard-hitting, convicting quotes that will make you sit up straight and take your day and your life and your actions more seriously.